markshumka/NHL-Game-Predictor/README.md

 I was tempted to exclude the second dataset, as the first dataset is more current and contains almost all of the same columns of data, albeit with different names.
 However, the first dataset does not have a column that states whether the team won or lost, which is the dependent variable I will be attempting to predict.
 I could conceivably subtract 'goals against' from 'goals for' in the first dataset, and create a binary variable for win or loss based on whether that calculation was positive or negative, but it turns out that the Moneypuck dataset, while at the team level, is the aggregation of individual player stats.
 This is really only problematic when determining the outcome of games decided in a shootout, as the the team that wins is credited with a winning goal, but no individual player is credited with a goal.
 Based on that, subtracting 'goals against' from 'goals for' in the Moneypuck dataset sometimes gives a result of 0, which would not allow me to determine the game winner from that dataset alone.
 As a result, I have included both datasets.
 I still hope to update all the data through the end of the 2022-23 season.

+The initial data dictionary can be found [here].

 ## Roadmap

 ### Data Merging